dimix/CocosStoryboard/README.md

 ##Compatibility

-This project is build with Cocos2d v3.1 but is compatible with v3.2 beta.
+This project contains Cocos2d v3.1 files but is compatible with v3.2 beta.

 ##Screenshots